Welcome to Grade 1

 Ms. Dulanjali is a Sri Lankan native.
 She attended university in England before joining our community as an assistant teacher.
 She loves reading and has an excellent sense of humor and is a talented dancer as well!

 Ms. Sabrina is a Sri Lankan native as well.
-She has a 5 year old daughter who fills her life with joy.
-Sabrina loves dancing, gardening, and martial arts.
+She has a 6 year old daughter who fills her life with joy.
+Sabrina loves dancing, travelling and martial arts.

 Ms. Illeperumaarachchi is a Sri Lankan native who has been teaching in our community for a number of years.
 She enjoys gardening, listening to music, and cooking.
 She has 3 daughters who have graduated from OSC.